confluentinc/ksql/docs/quickstart/README.md

 ### Docker
 If you are running Docker Compose, you must explicitly shut down Docker Compose.
 For more information, see the [docker-compose down](https://docs.docker.com/compose/reference/down/) documentation.

+**Important:** This command will delete all KSQL queries and topic data.

 ```
 docker-compose down
 ```

 ### Confluent Platform
-If you want to shut down Confluent, run this command.
+If you are running the Confluent Platform, you can stop it with this command.

 ```
 confluent stop